kyungtae/webxr/spatial-tracking-explainer.md

 ```

 ### Unbounded Frame of Reference
 A _unbounded_ experience is one in which the user is able to freely move around their physical environment.
-An example of this sort of experience would be a campus tour or a whole-house renovation preview.
 These experiences explicitly require that the user be unbounded in their ability to walk around, and the unbounded frame of reference will adjust its origin as needed to maintain optimal stability for the user, even if the user walks many meters from the origin.
 In doing so, the origin may drift from its original physical location.

+Some example use cases:
+* Campus tour
+* Renovation preview

-> **Note regarding XRCoordinateSystem**
+> **An aside regarding XRCoordinateSystem**
 >
 > When building an _unbounded_ experience, developers may additionally desire to "lock" content to a specific physical location to prevent it from drifting as users travel beyond a few meters; this functionality is known as _anchors_.
 In addition to _anchors_, today's XR platforms offer other environment-related features such as _spatial meshes_, _point clouds_, _markers_, and more.
 While none of these features are yet part of the WebXR Device API, there are proposed designs under active development.
 >